m0xpd/SubHarmonics/README.md

 ### Setup

-There are two presets that need adjustment on completion of the module to commision and setup for use.
+There are two presets that need adjustment on completion of the module to setup for use.
 Both are located on the topside of the Main Board.

 TR2 (a multi-turn 1k preset) controls the 1V/Octave tracking.
 It should be set by connecting the module to a reliable source of pitch CV signals and monitoring the outputs.
-I use octave outputs from a BeatStep Pro - you can use a keyboard with CV pitch outputs or simply a known voltage source - and listen to the pitch change.
+I use octave outputs from a BeatStep Pro (you can use a keyboard with CV pitch outputs or simply a known voltage source) and listen to the pitch change.
 I find it easy to tune octaves by ear but, if you are uncertain, use a tuner or frequency counter.

 TR1 (a single turn 100k preset) controls the balance of the modulation mix crossfader.
 To set it properly requires access to an oscilloscope to see the 'Mod Mix' output waveform.